 As a classroom teacher or parent, it can be difficult to fit in practice with executive functioning skills along with all the other skills that your neurodivergent teen or young adult is currently working on.
 Yet without also prioritizing executive functioning skills like time management, organization, and problem-solving, your teen is likely to hit barriers. … read more

+Transitions can be challenging for anyone, but for autistic individuals, they can be particularly difficult.
 Transitions can be tough for any child, but for teens and young adults with autism, they can be especially challenging.
-If you’re a parent or a teacher of a child with autism, you may have noticed that transitions, or moving from one activity or environment to another can cause anxiety and stress.
-But why is … read more
+If you’re a caregiver or support person for an adult with autism, you may have noticed that transitions, or moving … read more

 If you’re looking for an effective way to enhance daily routines and support individuals with different abilities, visual schedules and supports should be one of the first places to start.
 Among all the evidence-based interventions for neurodivergent individuals, visual schedules has shown to be effective, present minimal risks, and can be completely customized to each … read more